 1. All concerns (“Concern(s)”) regarding site content must be directed to the Office of Communications.

-5. The WordPress Site Publisher (“Site Publisher”) of the content in question will have ten (10) calendar days to either respond to the Notice (“Response”) in writing or propose edits to the content in question that will bring the content in question into compliance with the Guidelines and/or the UNE Policies.
+5. The vice president for Communications and the provost (or their respective designees) shall incorporate recommendations from UFA, HR, and, if necessary, outside legal counsel, and shall provide a final Recommendation to the Site Publisher.
+The Site Publisher of the content in question shall have ten (10) calendar days to either respond to the Recommendation in writing or propose edits to the questionable content that shall bring it into compliance with the Guidelines and Procedures.

-8. If the vice president of Communications or a designated representative determines that a Guideline or aspect of a UNE Policy has been violated, before instructing ITS to permanently disable the site, the VP or designee shall provide written notice of the initial decision to the Site Publisher articulating the basis for the conclusion (“Initial Decision”).
-The Site Publisher, of the content may appeal the Initial Decision to the president of UNE or his or her designee (“Appeal”) within ten (10) calendar days of the Initial Decision by written explanation, articulating the reasons why the Site Publisher believes the content should remain published on the University WordPress Sites.
+8. If the vice president for Communications (or a designee), in consultation with the Provost (or provost’s designee) and others as described above, determines that the content in question is illegal and in violation of the University WordPress Procedures (Content Restrictions), the vice president for Communications (or a designee) shall provide written notice of the initial decision to the Site Publisher, articulating the basis for the conclusion (“Initial Decision”).
+The Site Publisher of the content may appeal (“Appeal”) the Initial Decision to the president of UNE (or a designee) within ten (10) calendar days of the Initial Decision by written explanation, articulating the reasons why the Site Publisher believes the content should remain published on the University WordPress Sites.

 10. Any conduct that may merit disciplinary action shall be referred to UNE Human Resources.